Oh no! Oh no. 😿

 I just posted Sticky Scribbles to Glitch as a Glitch Jam entry for August 2024.
+(Update 2025-05-23: Glitch is going away.
+You can find Sticky Scribbles at its original location.)
 The prompt got me thinking about some old web art projects that have come and gone, so I picked one up, dusted it off, dropped it on the floor, stepped on it, cut myself on the pieces, bought expensive raw goods from the store, and rebuilt a nearly unrecognizable new version that does the same thing.

 I thought I’d post the write-up on my blog, as well.